architecture-building-systems/CityEnergyAnalyst/docs/agile-with-CEA/roles-and-responsibilities.rst

 updated by Shanshan Hsieh, March 2020

 This is a guide of roles and responsibilities in CEA.
 We use this to more formally coordinate our work.
-To check who is currently holding each position, we invite you to check www.cityenergyanalyst.com/people for more information.
+To check who is currently holding each position, we invite you to check `here
+<www.cityenergyanalyst.com/people>`_ for more information.

 .. image:: project_responsibilities.png
     :align: center